bragebr/FYSSTK4155/README.md

 # FYSSTK4155

 This is a project repository for codes developed in the course FYS-STK4155 at the University of Oslo.
+All code in project 1 and 2 is written in collaboration with
+Ellen Reeka and Ines Santandreu.

 ## Project 1
 Implementation of Ordinary Least Squares (OLS), Ridge and LASSO regression for the purpose of studying topological data.